DavidHarrisRid/VibeCode/README.md

 This repository contains a simple console-based game collection written in Python.
-When you run the program you first see a small menu where you can choose to start Tetris, play Snake, play Space Invaders or quit.
+When you run the program you first see a small menu where you can choose to start Tetris, play Snake, play Space Invaders, try Ice Climber or quit.
 After a game ends you are returned to this menu.

 The Space Invaders screen is deliberately wider than the other games so the